elm/browser/README.md

   3. [`embed`](Browser#embed) &mdash; talk to the outside world, like HTTP and JS interop
   4. [`fullscreen`](Browser#fullscreen) &mdash; create single-page apps

 This order works well because important concepts and techniques are introduced at each stage.
 If you jump ahead, it is like building a house by starting with the roof!
+So again, **work through [guide.elm-lang.org][guide] to see examples and really *understand* how Elm works!**

 This order also works well because it mirrors how most people introduce Elm at work.
 I usually hear of folks *embedding* Elm in an existing JavaScript project, and if that goes well, perhaps transitioning to doing entire projects in Elm.
 Having a low-risk transition path like `embed` is crucial if you are serious about using *any* new technology at work!